SebaTheProgrammer/Flame-Application/README.md

 # Flame Application Internship
- This is a small 2D-web-game for a coding test for a possible amazing internship at the Dutch Game Studio!
+ This is a small 2D-web-game for a coding test for a possible amazing internship at The Dutch Game Studio!

  I can only work a maximum of 8 hours on this, so the scope will be pretty small.
 (I also just arrived on Erasmus, but I tried to make time for this!)